 Earlier in Romans, Paul shows, through systematic reasoning, that we are all sinners who fall short of God's Law.
 Paul points out that it is not the content of the Law that is the problem but the sin it lays bare, and asks the rhetorical question, "What shall we say then?
 Is the Law sin?"

 Paul quickly supplies the only answer: "May it never be!" he exclaims emphatically.
 "On the contrary, I would not have come to know about sin except through the Law."
 Paul often uses this type of teaching when he passionately refutes his own, rhetorical questioning with phrases such as "God forbid!" - " May it never be!" - "Absolutely not!" and he does this to strongly accentuate his point.

 As a strict Pharisee, Paul had prided himself on sticking to the letter of the Law, but came to the terrible realisation that despite his outward piety, he himself had a greedy, grasping, covetous heart.
 In spite of His exterior religiosity, Paul nursed a sinful, covetous heart, which was only exposed through knowledge of the Law.

-Heavenly Father, thank You for the carefully structured book of Romans that so systematically sets out the sinfulness of man and Your gracious gift of salvation - which is ours through Jesus Christ our Lord.
-Thank You for the showing me that the Law brings with it a knowledge of sin which points us all to Christ - the one and only Sacrifice for sin.
-Keep my heart pure before You, I pray, and identify all the evils in my life that dishonour Your name.
-Thank You for Paul's clear teaching that the Law is the tool to draw us to Yourself.
-Examine my heart and see if there is any sinful covetousness within, and wash me clean, I pray.
+Heavenly Father, thank You for the carefully structured book of Romans, that so systematically sets out the sinfulness of man and Your gracious gift of salvation through Jesus Christ our Lord.
+Thank You for Paul’s clear teaching, that the Law is the tool to draw us to Yourself.
+The Law brings with it a knowledge of sin which points us all to Christ, the one and only Sacrifice for sin.
+Examine my heart and see if there is any sinful covetousness within and wash me clean, I pray.
 This I ask in Jesus' name, AMEN.